bytes-zone/bytes-zone/content/posts/nix-script.md

 +++
 title = "nix-script"
 date = 2021-02-23
-draft = true
 +++

 I like writing quick little scripts to avoid having to remember how to do things.
 Most of the time I start in bash, thinking the task won't be too complicated... but then before I know it I'm having to reread the bash man pages to figure out how arrays work for the thousandth time.

-So really, I'd rather write scripts in a language that offers some more safety and programmer ergonomics.
+So really, I'd rather write scripts in a language that offers some more safety and better data structures.
-We're trying to learn Haskell at work, so maybe that could work?
+We're trying to learn Haskell at work, so maybe that?

 Let's see a hello world: